Praneshchow/Bistro-restaurant-client/README.md

 Install: `npm install --save @stripe/react-stripe-js @stripe/stripe-js`

 Stripe used for payment system.
-From stripe github (https://github.com/stripe/react-stripe-js), I used the hooks `0-card-minimal` (Read the document of stripe 0-card-minimal).
+From [stripe github](https://github.com/stripe/react-stripe-js), I used the hooks `0-card-minimal` (Read the document of stripe 0-card-minimal).

+In the backend part, [Custom payment flow](https://docs.stripe.com/payments/quickstart) I took the idea of backend development of stripe method.
+I created a new collection `payments` and it's API, where i store the payments data.

 <hr>

-### Features:
+### Developed Features:
 ----------------------------

 * Fetch Food items using API data.
-* Custom Hook - useMenu(), useAuth(), useAxiosSecure(), useCart().
+* Custom Hook: useMenu(), useAuth(), useAxiosSecure(), useCart().
+    * useMenu():
+    * useAuth(): For authentication.
+    * useAxiosSecure():
+    * useCart():
 * Tab design (category based data load in order section).
 * Authentication System (Login and Sign In using Firebase).
 * Captcha check before login.
 * Food Cart system (listing of menu which user selected).
-* Private route and Admin route for security acccess.
+* Private route (user) and Admin route (admin) are individual private routes for security service.
 * User Dashboard.
     * user can see the cart item.
     * user can pay the payment of cart items.
 * Admin Dashboard.
     * Admin can see the users and also can make user to new admin.
-    *
+* Admin and user access problem fixing using `loading` state.
+For fixing account login error, I used loading for completing the checking process.
+This one is very challenging to find out the error.
 * Used Axios for api data access.
 * JWT token for autorization (locally stored the token).
+* Payment system using `strip`.
+* Payment information verify and changes in the user account.